What is web hosting? This mysterious subject has left many web hosting beginners scratching their heads in confusion.

 Most web hosting providers promise 99% or even 100% uptime, but what matters most is what happens when things go wrong – what other services do they offer to ensure your website remains online?

 Look for features that will help keep your site up, such as:

 Uptime is a crucial measure of reliability.
 If a web hosting provider advertises guarantees on their uptime, ensure you do your due diligence to check that they deliver on their promises.

-If your web host can’t keep their systems up and running, it will lead to frequent downtime, which can seriously affect your business’s performance and damage your customers’ trust.
+If your web host can’t keep their systems up and running, it will lead to frequent downtime, seriously affecting your business’s performance and damaging your customers’ trust.